Welcome to the Disabled Travelers Guide where nothing is impossible

 The chief and his wife (some tribesmen have more than one wife) slept in one corner of the place; his two children slept in another, while several of the animals he owns slept in a third part.
 The entire place could not have been more than ten or twelve feet square.

+Tourism and safaris provide most of the source of hard currency in this region.
 All of the Maasai who work as guides far prefer living with their tribes, doing customary tribal activities rather than living and working in an environment somewhat like ours.

 When I asked why they were working, they said, flat out, it was for the money.

-When I asked what they would do with the money, considering they live in an essentially cash-less society, largely devoid of “things”, every one of them who was unmarried told us it was so they could purchase animals and then bargain for a wife.
+When I asked what they would do with the money, considering they live in an essentially cash-less society, largely devoid of “things”, every one of them who was unmarried told us it was so they could purchase animals and then bargain the animals for a wife.

 Those who were already married, but childless, told us they would use the money to purchase animals and then bargain for an additional wife.